DeepWok/mase/docs/masert/README.md

 We strongly recommend you look through the dedicated tutorials which walk you through the process of utilising MaseRT:
 - [TensorRT Tutorial](/docs/tutorials/tensorrt/tensorRT_quantization_tutorial.ipynb)
 - [ONNXRT Tutorial](/docs/tutorials/)

-### Which Runtime Should I Use?

-- Hardware: ONNXRT supports a wider range of hardware beyond NVIDIA GPUs, including CPUs, AMD GPUs, and other accelerators.
-If you do not have a NVIDIA GPU, use ONNXRT.
-- Cross-Frameworks: ONNXRT allows conversion to other models through their ONNX framework (i.e., from PyTorch to Tensorflow)
-- Cross-Platform Deployment: ONNX enables easier deployment across different operating systems and environments.
-- Sheer Power: NVIDIA has heavily optimised TensorRT for their devices so their runtime has shown to acheive higher throughput, and lower latency copmared with ONNXRT.